erikeidt/erikeidt.github.io/The-Double-E-Method.md

 This article describes the Double-E Infix Expression Parsing Method.

-This is a method for parsing infix expressions such as we find in most languages like C, having many levels of precedence, and a rich set of operators with static operator precedence.&nbsp; It is a bottoms-up approach to parsing similar to general purpose shift-reduce parsing, though dedicated to and simplified for infix expressions &#8212; meaning parse state tables are replaced by two states, each represented by their own code section.&nbsp; It is as simple as the Shunting Yard algorithm, though is also industrial strength, without the well-known limitations of the former (e.g. operator support and error detection).
+This is a method for parsing infix expressions such as we find in most languages like C, having many levels of precedence, and a rich set of operators with static operator precedence.&nbsp; It is a bottoms-up approach to parsing similar to general purpose shift-reduce parsing, though dedicated to and simplified for infix expressions.

+It does not use state tables, recursion, or backtracking.&nbsp; Parse state tables are replaced by two states, which are reflected in two code sections rather than as data tables.&nbsp; Instead of recursion, there are two simple stacks.&nbsp; It looks at each input item once and handles it directly &#8212; it does not re-examine input; it does not backtrack.&nbsp; It is industrial strength accepting what it should and rejecting what it shouldn't, yet as simple as the Shunting Yard algorithm (yet without the well-known limitations: operator support and error detection).

+It is also extensible, for example, with a simple change, what are errors in my implementation, can detect missing binary operator (e.g. juxtaposition as in `a b`), similarly missing operand `f(,x)`.

 The Double-E method uses two states and two stacks.